JamesJackaman/StructurePreservingIterativeSolvers/README.md

    - The Zenodo URL can be found [here](https://zenodo.org/record/7414962).
    - The DOI is 10.5281/zenodo.7414962.
    - The tag in the [Firedrake repo](https://github.com/firedrakeproject/firedrake) is `Firedrake_20221208.0`.
-3. We recommend a manual installation of [Irksome](https://firedrakeproject.github.io/Irksome) with the git hash `1f5d7d6800a1f03ba1ce4f755fc500e33415966b` checked out.
+2. We recommend a manual installation of [Irksome](https://firedrakeproject.github.io/Irksome) with the git hash `1f5d7d6800a1f03ba1ce4f755fc500e33415966b` checked out.

 ### First thing to run

 Before using this code it is recommended to run `setup.py` inside the virtual environment.
 This will install the additional dependency [pandas](https://pandas.pydata.org) (version `1.5.0`), in addition to creating the subfolder `plots`.

+We note that to run experiments with the heat equation we currently use an AMG preconditioner from [PyAMG](https://pyamg.readthedocs.io), which will request to be pip installed if not found.

 ## What is CGMRES?